a-b/cli/README.md

 ---
 ## Getting Started

-Download and install the cf CLI from the [Downloads Section](#downloads) for either the [v8 cf CLI](https://github.com/cloudfoundry/cli/wiki/V8-CLI-Installation-Guide) or the [v7 cf CLI](https://github.com/cloudfoundry/cli/wiki/V7-CLI-Installation-Guide).
+Download and install the cf CLI from the [Downloads Section](#downloads) for the [v8 cf CLI](https://github.com/cloudfoundry/cli/wiki/V8-CLI-Installation-Guide).

 Once installed, you can log in and push an app with a few simple commands: